 Malaria is usually treated with a combination of drugs.
 Several antimalarial drugs and combinations are available.

-- artemether – don’t give with PIs, levels reduced by nevirapine and efavirenz.
+- Artemether – don’t give with PIs, levels reduced by some NNRTIs.

-- lumefantine – don’t give with PIs, levels reduced by nevirapine and efavirenz.
+- Lumefantine – don’t give with PIs, levels reduced by some NNRTIs.